Caribana: Grand Parade

 While the Caribbean Festival holds events over several weeks, the culmination of the Caribana event is the final weekend which is punctuated by the street Parade of Bands.
 This weekend traditionally coincides with the civic holiday in August.
 The street Parade of Bands consists of costumed dancers (called "Mas players") along with live Caribbean music being played from large speakers on the flat-bed of 18 wheeler trucks.
 Much of the music associated with the event, such as steel pan, soca and calypso.
 Floats can also be found which play chutney, dancehall and reggae music.

 A costume designed by Centennial College's School of Hospitality, Tourism, and Culture for the 2010 parade.

 The bands are the most important part of the main Carnival parade.
 Each band displays an artistic theme through costume-making.
 In competition with one another during the parade, they pass a judging spot which will rate each band section for its costume design, the energy of masqueraders, the creativity of presentation and so on.
 Work on the costumes begin soon after the previous year's celebration and usually takes one full year to complete all of the costumes.
 As of 2017, Whitfield Belasco has led a band since his brother recruited him from the Trinidad Carnival to help organize the first Caribana in 1967.
 Louis Saldenah has actively participated in Caribana since 1977 and has been awarded the Band of the Year twenty times.
 A King and Queen of the Band is also judged, and winning is considered claiming the biggest prize of the festival.

 In the 1970s, the parade route originally followed Bloor and Yonge Streets ending at Toronto City Hall concluding with a concert at Nathan Phillips Square.
 In the 1980s, the parade ran along Bay and University Avenue.
 Since 1991, when the parade shifted to Lake Shore Boulevard into Exhibition Place, In 1993, the Caribana Marketplace covered market was added at Marilyn Bell Park along the parade route.
 In 2009, barricades were introduced to separate the spectators from those playing mas.

 In May 2010, the festival added a new initiative to involve post-secondary schools.
 The only college to participate was Centennial College School of Hospitality, Tourism and Culture, where they created a costume theme of the Tropical Amazon.
+Centennial College returned in 2011 and participated in the King and Queen competition for the first time to have their costume judged which is 1ST in Carnival History and For Centennial College Hospitality students participated in the Grand Parade which was expanded to include the entire college to participate in bands.